Back to School Shopping on a Budget – Ways to Save on School Supplies

 This post may contain affiliate links and I may be compensated for this post.
 Please read our disclosure policy here.

-The average American family will spend over $600 for back to school time when you add up all the costs and if you have several kids in school, the school supply items can really start to add up.
+The average American family will spend over $600 for back-to-school time when you add up all the costs and if you have several kids in school, the school supply items can really start to add up.
 We’ve compiled our best tips on ways to save on school supplies both in the stores & online.

-Ways to Save on School Supplies:
+More Ways to Save on School Supplies:

 Take inventory of your current supplies:

 Before you do any shopping, make sure to gather all the supplies from previous years to see what you have extra of (often teachers will send home those extras at the end of the year), any items that can be reused (like backpacks – if you got a good, sturdy backpack, those can be used for several years), or even repurposed.
-Maybe all a notebook or binder needs is a new designed cover to make it look new again.They have so many fun types of duct tape, washi tape & other fun craft supplies to make some old & basic supplies look very creative & original – often better than it looked before!
+Maybe all a notebook or binder needs is a newly designed cover to make it look new again.
+They have so many fun types of duct tape, washi tape & other fun craft supplies to make some old & basic supplies look very creative & original – often better than it looked before!

 Make a plan & set a budget: